bcinarli/frontend-horror/README.md

 # Front-end Horror

-In daily coding, we come across some code block which are very bad, or blew our mind.
-I tried to collect some of these codes.
-Feel free to contribute or share your findings.
+In day-to-day coding activities we come across certain blobs of code nonsense that are so bad that our minds fall off.
+This repository collects some of those code pieces.

+Feel free to contribute and share your findings.

-I'm not blaming anyone with bad coding.
-Every developer have some explanation of bad code, tight-schedule, lack-of-experience, irrelevant analysis etc. But at some point every developer should ask themselves, "Can I write this code block any better?"
+We are not blaming anyone for bad coding: Every developer has some explanation to their bad code; namely: tight schedules, lack of experience, irrelevant analysis of information, etc. At some point, however, every developer should ask themselves:

+> “Can I write this $#!% any better?!“

 ## HTML Samples
 * [Buttons & Links](html/buttons.md)